cnfuture123/Machine-Learning-Tutorial/Tensorflow/Rules of Machine Learning.md

 - Rule #13: Choose a simple, observable and attributable metric for your first objective.
 The ML objective should be something that is easy to measure and is a proxy for the "true" objective.
 - Rule #14: Starting with an interpretable model makes debugging easier.
 - Rule #15: Separate Spam Filtering and Quality Ranking in a Policy Layer.
+- Rule #16: Plan to launch and iterate.
+So, as you build your model, think about how easy it is to add or remove or recombine features.
+Think about how easy it is to create a fresh copy of the pipeline and verify its correctness.
+Think about whether it is possible to have two or three copies running in parallel.
+- Rule #17: Start with directly observed and reported features as opposed to learned features.
+- Rule #18: Explore with features of content that generalize across contexts.
+- Rule #19: Use very specific features when you can.
+With tons of data, it is simpler to learn millions of simple features than a few complex features.
+You can use regularization to eliminate the features that apply to too few examples.
+- Rule #20: Combine and modify existing features to create new features in human-understandable ways.
+TensorFlow allow you to pre-process your data through transformations.
+The two most standard approaches are "discretizations" and "crosses".
+- Rule #21: The number of feature weights you can learn in a linear model is roughly proportional to the amount of data you have.
+- Rule #22: Clean up features you are no longer using.
+- Rule #23: You are not a typical end user.
+Anything that looks reasonably near production should be tested further, either by paying laypeople to answer questions on a crowdsourcing platform, or through a live experiment on real users.
+- Rule #24: Measure the delta between models.